Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Results and discussions

 Here $\sigma_{excl.}$ quantifies the median exclusion statistical significance estimation. $s$ is expected number of signal events and $b$ is the expected number of background events.} We have assumed 139 fb$^{-1}$ (300 fb$^{-1}$ and 3 ab$^{-1}$) of integrated luminosity at 13 (14) TeV LHC center of mass energy to obtain the signal significance.

-We also consider implications of existing LHC analyses in the context of an extension of standard model with a singlet vector-like top quark partner by CMS collaboration.
+We also consider implications of existing LHC analyses in the context of an extension of standard model with a singlet {vectorlike} top quark partner by CMS collaboration.
 The CMS data corresponding to an integrated luminosity of 137 fb$^{-1}$ at 13 TeV center of mass energy has set limits on the ${\sigma(p p \to T_p b q)\times BR (T_p\to tb\bar{b})}$ as a function of the top partner mass in fully hadronic final state consisting a total of seven jets, where five jets come from the decay of the top partner and three of them are b quark jets \cite{CMS:2024qdd}.
-We also use the CMS limit on top partner pair production cross-section times branching ratio in the context of the same model in three different final states: single-lepton channel, same-sign di-lepton channel, and ``multi-lepton” channel with at least three leptons, corresponding to an integrated luminosity of 137 fb$^{-1}$ at 13 TeV center of mass energy \cite{CMS:2022fck}.
-We recast these bounds in the context of the model considered in this work where the vector-like top quark acts as a portal matter and the branching ratio of the top partner in the SM mode is not necessarily fixed by the mass of the top partner ($m_{_{T_p}}$) and mixing angle ($\sin\theta_L$) between the top quark and top partner.
-As already mentioned in sec. \ref{sec:model} and in \cite{Verma:2022nyd}, the top partner branching ratios both in the standard ($bW,~tZ,~th$) and in the non-standard ($t\gamma_d,~ th_d$) modes also depend on the vacuum expectation value of the dark Higgs ($v_d$), mass of the dark photon ($m_{\gamma_d}$) and mass of the dark Higgs($m_{h_d}$).
+We also use the CMS limit on top partner pair production {cross section} times branching ratio in the context of the same model in three different final states: {single lepton} channel, same-sign {dilepton} channel, and ``{multilepton}'' channel with at least three leptons, corresponding to an integrated luminosity of 137 fb$^{-1}$ at 13 TeV center of mass energy \cite{CMS:2022fck}.
+We recast these bounds in the context of the model considered in this work where the {vectorlike} top quark acts as a portal matter and the branching ratio of the top partner in the SM mode is not necessarily fixed by the mass of the top partner ($m_{_{T_p}}$) and mixing angle ($\sin\theta_L$) between the top quark and top partner.
+As already mentioned in sec. \ref{sec:model} and in \cite{Verma:2022nyd}, the top partner branching ratios both in the standard ($bW,~tZ,~th$) and in the {nonstandard} ($t\gamma_d,~ th_d$) modes also depend on the vacuum expectation value of the dark Higgs ($v_d$), mass of the dark photon ($m_{\gamma_d}$) and mass of the dark Higgs($m_{h_d}$).